Tari Aceh! Music and Dance from Northern Sumatra

 Pre-performance talk by Wesleyan graduate student Maho Ishiguro and Ari Palawi, Program Coordinator, Syiah Kuala University's Center for the Arts, at 7:15pm.

 Dine/Dance/Discover at 5:30pm in Fayerweather Dance and Theater Studios (SOLD OUT).

-Tari Aceh!
-(Celebrate Aceh!) at the Connecticut premiere of this group of nine female performers from Aceh, Indonesia on their first-ever tour of the United States.
+The Connecticut premiere of Tari Aceh!
+(Dance Aceh!) features a group of nine female performers from Aceh, Indonesia on their first-ever tour of the United States.
 Their dances, inherited from their ancestors, are stunning in their synchronicity and include rhythmic body percussion and the singing of both Islamic liturgical and folk texts, accompanied by percussion.
 The dancers are between the ages of 14 and 24, and study at Syiah Kuala University, located in Banda Aceh, the capital of the Aceh province on the western Indonesian island of Sumatra.

 The dances are some of the best illustrations of the trans-cultural blending of Islamic and Indonesian culture.
 Originally performed by men, the dances were taught to women in the 20th century and in some districts are forbidden.